 </ img>

-Campfire Audio always packs up a lotheadphones.
+Campfire Audio always supplies itsheadphones.
 IO is no exception.
-Headphones are packed in a relatively small square box with a bright red cover, which shows the headphones themselves and the necessary technical information.
-Inside is a box of mustard-colored cardboard with a golden pattern.
-Included are the headphones themselves, a Litz cable made of silver-plated copper, a leather case, 3 protective covers made of mesh material (for headphones and accessories), 5 pairs of Final Audio tips (with a narrow opening), 3 pairs of foam tips, 3 pairs of silicone tips ( with a wide hole), a company logo icon, a tool for cleaning and brief instructions.
+The headphones are packaged in a relatively small square box with a bright red cover, on which the headphones themselves are depicted and the necessary technical information is written.
+Inside is a mustard-colored cardboard box with a golden pattern.
+The set includes the headphones themselves, a Litz cable made of silver-plated copper, a leather case, 3 protective mesh covers (for headphones and accessories), 5 pairs of Final Audio tips (narrow hole), 3 pairs of foam tips, 3 pairs of silicone tips ( with a wide opening), a company badge with the company logo, a cleaning tool and brief instructions.

 </ img>